Stach1732/backend_Random_project/README.md

 Ok, now small chat.
 There are many of these features or things that could have been added or done different.
-But i have a lot of work i had to do so i only could work a couple of evenings on this project.
+But I had a lot of work I had to do so i only could work a couple of evenings on this project.
 It's not much work but it's honest work.

 Enjoy it